open-telemetry/opentelemetry.io/content/en/docs/collector/build-connector.md

 error and duration metrics from span data.
 T​he servicegraph processor analyzes trace data and generates metrics that describe the relationship between the services.
 Both these processors ingest trace data and convert them to metrics data.
-Since pipelines in the OpenTelemetry collector are for only one type of data, it is necessary to convert the trace data from the processor in the traces pipeline and send it to the metrics pipeline.
+Since pipelines in the OpenTelemetry Collector are for only one type of data, it is necessary to convert the trace data from the processor in the traces pipeline and send it to the metrics pipeline.
 Historically, some processors transmitted data by making use of a work-around that follows a bad practice